Kaybarax/react-js-spa-app-starter-template-framework/README.md

 introduction in  Java's Swing.
 React is a view library and not a full blown framework like Angular.
 But I am sure like most  engineers, we like the practice of splitting things apart and dealing with them in pieces.
-So, let's  have React components' classes or functions only deal with mostly the UI rendering, while any and most  of functions that, that component/activity relies on be lifted out to a "controller" file for that  activity, and you can just import and use as you wish.
+So, let's  have React components' classes or functions only deal with mostly the UI rendering, while any, and most of the functions that, that component/activity relies on be lifted out to a "controller" file for that  activity, and you can just import and use as you wish.
 Just like the stores, the "controllers" are wrapped in their own directory for clean architecture
 encapsulation of bits and pieces.